MartinAbilev/bugs/readme.md

 to doos:

-    make body only to colide
-    and inps sensor type
+    make sensor call fire/set value for nuron to 1.0 to coresponding inp

     bug death